i-doit/knowledge-base/docs/en/i-doit-pro-add-ons/api/methods/cmdb.category.md

 **Limitations:**

 - This only works with ==multi-value categories== at the moment.
-- You can only ==archive category entries which have a normal status.
+- You can only ==archive== category entries which have a normal status.
 - You can only ==mark== category entries ==as deleted== which are archived.
 - You can only ==purge== category entries from the database which are marked as deleted.